Louise Richardson: Development of Oxford/AstraZeneca vaccine

+Higher education strike in United Kingdom

-In late February 2018, the University of Oxford's support for cuts to the national lecturers' pension scheme triggered a 14-day strike.
+In 2018, the trade union representing more than 100,000 staff at universities across the United Kingdom went on strike in a labour dispute that was still underway by the end of the 2022–23 academic year.
+In late February 2018, the University of Oxford was among the universities whose support for cuts to the national lecturers' pension scheme triggered a 14-day strike.
 A resolution to revert the decision was spearheaded by six Oxford academics, including Karma Nabulsi and Robert Gildea.
 On Tuesday, 6 March 2018, Richardson used a technicality to upend a debate on the plans.
 At a meeting of Congregation, the governing body of Oxford, 20 members and supporters of Richardson stood up as the resolution was introduced, thereby blocking the debate.
 Academics then held an unofficial vote outside, which delivered a result of 442 for and 2 against.
-Richardson herself stated that she had been absent at the event due to having "scheduled a trip to New York".
+Richardson herself stated that she had been absent from the event due to having "scheduled a trip to New York".
 An initial offer on her part for a non-binding "town hall discussion" as a replacement for the debate was rejected.

-The following day, Richardson sent out an email to staff in which she stated that "In the light of the depth of feeling of so many colleagues, we will convene a special meeting of council today at noon" at which it would be recommended that the university's council "reverse its response to the UUK survey in line with the congregation’s resolution".
+The following day, Richardson sent out an email to staff in which she stated that "In the light of the depth of feeling of so many colleagues, we will convene a special meeting of council today at noon" at which it would be recommended that the university's council "reverse its response to the UUK survey in line with the congregation's resolution".

-In an interview with the Daily Telegraph in July 2019 Richardson addressed the issue of higher education funding in the UK, noting that "Our American competitors are so far ahead of us in fundraising".
-Her approach has been to explore alternative sources of funding, including a fundraising campaign, the Oxford Thinking Campaign, that raised £3.3 billion; a £4 billion partnership with Legal and General to provide staff housing and science facilities; securing a £150 million donation from US billionaire Stephen Schwarzman to fund humanities research at the University of Oxford; securing an £80 million donation from the Reuben Foundation to endow Reuben College (formerly Parks College); and a £750 million bond issuance in December 2017 (increased to £1 billion in 2020) - the biggest amount raised this way by a UK university.